Gangō-ji: Small Pagoda Complex

 The Shōtō-in (小塔院) was the third of the successor temples to Gangō-ji and was also designated a National Historic Site in 1965.
 The Small Pagoda Compound was initially constructed by Empress Shōtoku within the intent that it would house one million small wooden votive pagodas to pray for the souls of those who died in the Fujiwara no Nakamaro Rebellion.
-It.

 According to an article from 834 in the Shoku Nihon Kōki, it was located to the southwest of the main Gangō-ji temple complex, symmetrically positioned opposite the larger East Pagoda complex, and consisted of a small pagoda with a prayer hall to the south, three other buildings with a cypress bark roof, and a gate.
-It from this location that the fire of October 1451 which destroyed the complete Gangō-ji complex originated.
+It was from this location that the fire of October 1451 which destroyed the complete Gangō-ji complex originated.

 The current structure is a Shingon-Ritsu chapel to Kokuzō Bosatsu built in 1707.
-A small wooden five-story pagoda from that time, about 5.5 meters high, is still in the possession of Gangō-ji Temple is designated as a National Treasure as it conveys the architectural style of five-story pagodas from the Nara period.
+A small wooden five-story pagoda from that time, about 5.5 meters high, is still in the possession of Gangō-ji Temple and is designated as a National Treasure as it conveys the architectural style of five-story pagodas from the Nara period.
 Within the temple grounds, is a hōkyōintō stone pagoda from the late Kamakura period, which is a memorial tower for Gomei, a priest who was active between the Nara and Heian periods.
 Gomei was a member of the Hata clan and perfected Hosso doctrine at Gangō-ji.
 He was appointed as a monk in 827 and died at Shoto-in in 834, so he is also known as Shōtō-in Sōmei.